Anthony Steen: Roles

+Activity

+In 1981, Aims of Industry, a right-wing neoliberal pressure group that served as a front for the Conservative Party, published Steen's New Life in Old Cities, in which he proposed to auction off surplus public land.
+In 1984, Steen launched a parliamentary campaign for measures to accelerate the privatisation of public land, claiming without evidence that vast amounts of it lay unused, and accusing local and public authorities of hoarding land.
 In 1985, Steen piloted the Dartmoor Commons Bill through Parliament.
+In 1986, he invoked the danger from private developers to greenfield land and city green belts, protected under the British planning system, as an argument for privatising non-green public land, including council estates.

-In 1993–94, his three Ten Minute Rule Bills on deregulation contributed to the Major government's Deregulation Initiative.
-In 1994, he initiated a Ten Minute Rule Bill, the French Language Bill, which proposed to ban the use of words of French origin in the UK, to 'highlight the bizarre situation', as he put it, whereby the French National Assembly and Senate had recently passed legislation banning the use of English words and expressions, such 'software', 'tee-shirt' and 'hamburger', in France.
+In 1993–94, his three Ten Minute Rule bills on deregulation contributed to the Major government's Deregulation Initiative.
+In 1994, he initiated a Ten Minute Rule bill known as the French Language Bill, which proposed to ban the use of words of French origin in the UK, to 'highlight the bizarre situation', as he put it, whereby the French National Assembly and Senate had recently passed legislation banning the use of English words and expressions, such 'software', 'tee-shirt' and 'hamburger', in France.
 A 'tongue in cheek' initiative, it would have been administered by traffic wardens.
-In 2000, he initiated a Private Member's Bill on urban regeneration and protection of the countryside.
+In 2000, he initiated a private member's bill on urban regeneration and protection of the countryside.

-In his role as chairman of the All-Party Parliamentary Group on the Trafficking of Women and Children, Steen did much to raise awareness of the scourge of human trafficking in the UK..
-In February 2010, Steen saw his Private Member's Bill to establish a national Anti-Slavery Day adopted by the House of Commons, as the Anti-Slavery Day Act.
-Since then there have been two annual events to mark Anti-Slavery Day - on 18 October each year - and to raise awareness of the issue of human trafficking in the UK.
+In his role as chairman of the All-Party Parliamentary Group on the Trafficking of Women and Children, Steen did much to raise awareness of human trafficking in the UK..
+In February 2010, Steen saw his private member's bill to establish a national Anti-Slavery Day adopted by the House of Commons, as the Anti-Slavery Day Act.
+Since then there have been two annual events to mark Anti-Slavery Day – on 18 October each year – and to raise awareness of the issue of human trafficking in the UK.
 In 2011, activities took place across the country, including a reception at 10 Downing Street to mark the occasion, hosted by Prime Minister David Cameron, whilst the inaugural Human Trafficking Foundation Media Awards, when the Commons Speaker and Home Secretary give awards to journalists, broadcasters and film makers in recognition of their fight to end slavery, took place at Westminster.

 Viewed as on the centre-left of the Conservative Party, Steen backed Kenneth Clarke's three leadership bids in 1997, 2001 and 2005.
 In 2001, he denounced the supporters of Iain Duncan Smith as 'bigots'.
-Steen describes himself as a 'Euro-pragmatist' and was in favour of the UK continued membership of the European Union, voting to remain in the June 2016 referendum.
+Steen describes himself as a 'Euro-pragmatist' and was in favour of continued UK membership of the European Union, voting to remain in the June 2016 referendum.